varjagg/varjagg.github.io/_posts/2015-08-14-debug-threads-with-procfs.md

     151273          0     0       16384        128   306   306
 ```

 Yep, `qnum` is at 128, the limit on the system, so the queue is full.
-The only place that consumes the queue is the dispatcher thread, and the lost likely way for *that* part to lock up is for notification loop to block on some call.
+The only place that consumes the queue is the dispatcher thread, and the most likely way for *that* part to lock up is for notification loop to block on some call.

 After checking the `wchan` value of the dispatcher thread versus one on a healthy system, the likely offender is found: